kavon/stack-rfc/README.md

 #### Calling Conventions

 Calling conventions in LLVM can only specify the layout of function arguments on the internal stack.
-A sopisticated lowering of a calling convention is essentially what we implemented in our earlier prototype (see above), but it is not a complete solution.
+A sophisticated lowering of a calling convention is essentially what we implemented in our earlier prototype (see above), but it is not a complete solution.
 We're also aware of at least one other compiler, Standard ML of New Jersey, that is looking to make use of the proposed feature.